§ 401 Scope.

 The Commissioner may establish and adjust, from time to time, requirements for the amount of security based on differences among groups in their size, types of employment, years in existence and other relevant factors.

-(4) An estimated annual standard premium of at least $250,000 during a group's 1st year of operation.
+(4) An estimated annual standard premium of at least $250,000 during a group's first year of operation.

 (5) An indemnity agreement jointly and severally binding the group and each member thereof to meet the workers' compensation obligations of each member.
 The indemnity agreement shall be in a form prescribed by the Commissioner and shall include minimum uniform substantive provisions prescribed by the Commissioner.
 Subject to the Commissioner's approval, a group may add other provisions needed because of its particular circumstances.